ZhourgiePorgie/Android/README.md

 Some Android projects I've created.

 # HappyBirthday
-A static birthday card app that
+A static birthday card app that wishes someone a Happy Birthday!

 # JustJava
 Takes in a name, a selection of toppings by using checkboxes, and a quantity to produce a coffee order summary.
 This order summary can then be emailed to a desired email.